threatjammer/markdown-tutorials/how-to-configure-fail2ban-in-ubuntu.md

 You can learn about the JSON object fields in the [endpoint definition](https://dublin.api.threatjammer.com/docs#/Denylist%20data%20query%20and%20management/query_all_the_ip_addresses_reported_by_the_user_v1_denylist_reported_ip_get).
 This endpoint has different filtering capabilities and can export the information in JSON, CSV and [AWS-WAF format](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/wafv2/get-ip-set.html).

-If you want delete all the reported IP addresses, you can use the following command as described in the [Delete all](https://dublin.api.threatjammer.com/docs#/Denylist%20data%20query%20and%20management/delete_all_ip_addresses_reported_by_the_user_v1_denylist_reported_ip_all_delete) endpoint of the API documentation:
+If you want to delete all the reported IP addresses, you can use the following command as described in the [Delete all](https://dublin.api.threatjammer.com/docs#/Denylist%20data%20query%20and%20management/delete_all_ip_addresses_reported_by_the_user_v1_denylist_reported_ip_all_delete) endpoint of the API documentation:

 ```bash
 curl -X 'DELETE' \